Posted by Monicka Rai, Solicitor

 There are some situations when claims can be brought by non-married couples against their former partner.
 If you have children with your partner, it may that a claim can be brought on their behalf.
 These types of claims are complex and it is always best to obtain advice as to whether or not such claim would be worth pursuing through the courts.

-Contact our expert Family team to find out more about cohabitation
+Contact our expert family solicitors to find out more about cohabitation

 0800 923 2074 Email us